Chaotic rotation

-Chaotic rotation involves the irregular and unpredictable rotation of an astronomical body, typically seen in objects that aren't spherical or spheroidal and influenced by other forces.
+Chaotic rotation involves the irregular and unpredictable rotation of an astronomical body, typically seen in objects that are not spherical or spheroidal and influenced by other forces.
 Unlike Earth's rotation, a chaotic rotation may not have a nearly fixed axis or period.

 Simulation of the chaotic rotation of Pluto's moon Nix, modeled as an ellipsoid.

 Causes

 Because of the conservation of angular momentum, chaotic rotation is not seen in objects that are spherically symmetric or well isolated from gravitational interaction but is the result of the interactions within a system of orbiting bodies, similar to those associated with orbital resonance.
 However, over 4 or 5 million years, the chaos present in the orbit(s) is unlikely to cause major impacts.
 Of the 1% of planetary systems taken into effect, Mercury is projected to overlap orbits with Venus, potentially altering the Solar System.

 Bodies with irregular shapes (not spherical) tend to lead to chaotic behavior due to uneven gravitational forces.
 A more elliptical orbit relating to eccentricity also increases chaotic rotation.
 Lyapunov time measures the rate at which the rotation of a body becomes chaotic.
 There is also tidal despinning, where tidal forces slow a satellite's rotation.

-The three moons of Pluto, Hydra, Styx, and Nix, and their chaotic orbital patterns on a 2D plane.